Evil: Inside Human Cruelty and Violence by Roy F. Baumeister

 · Evil rarely shows up with bared teeth and a growl.

-· Humans are very flexible and often arbitrary in targeting empathy, compassion and indignancy.
+· Humans are very flexible and often arbitrary in targeting empathy, sympathy, compassion, and indignation.

-· Complete and only fault and complete and only innocence are ever-attractive labels to apply.
+· Complete and only fault and complete and only innocence are attractive but often faulty labels.

 · Having only one reason is not enough to act or not act.

 · People often look for one flaw in an argument, then try to use that as an excuse to ignore or discredit the whole thing.
-(Many, for example, argue that television addiction is spurious therefore arguments against television can be ignored.
+(Many, for example, claim that television addiction is spurious therefore arguments against television can be ignored.)

 · Some individuals you think are motivated by conscious venom may be acting out of unthinking reflex.

-The author's judgments of good and bad are based too much on moral psychology.
-Certain motives are associated with some moral and immoral acts.
+The author's judgments of good and bad are based too much on psychology.
+Many motives such as hate and compassion motivate both moral and immoral acts.
 These motives are sometimes relevant to judging the goodness or badness of acts.
-But this work overemphasizes the weight that should be assigned to motives and underemphasizes the weight that should be given to consequences and non-motive principles.
+But this work overemphasizes the weight that should be assigned to motives and under-emphasizes the weight that should be given to consequences.

-One atrocious part of the book: The phrase evil is in the "eye of the beholder" in trying to explain the idea that evildoers think they have not done much harm while victims suffer enormous psychological harm.
+One atrocious part of the book: Baumeister uses the wrong phrase--evil is in the "eye of the beholder"--in trying to explain the idea that evildoers think they have not done much harm while victims suffer enormous harm.
 Evildoers think: Big deal you lost a ring or a tooth.
 Victims think: I lost privacy, security, respect, family heirlooms and so on.
-The problem: Use of the "eye of the beholder" phrase to describe the difference in beliefs creates moral relativistism related confusions.
-Evil is not in the eye of the beholder.
+But evil is not in the eye of the beholder.
 It exists independent of beholders.

 One common pattern in evil is misguided idealism.
-Misguided idealists:
+Idealists become misguided when they:

 · Use almost any means to justify the end.